 What is a Master of Advanced Studies (MAS) degree?

-I don't have work experience in marine conservation required for admission.
+I don't have work experience in climate science and policy required for admission.
 Can I still qualify?

 Possibly.
 The admissions committee will review your entire application, including the depth of your professional experience, the strength of your recommendations letters, and your academic background.
 These factors are all taken into consideration in determining whether or not an applicant qualifies for admission to the program.
 It is important that a candidate have work experience, and it may not necessarily need to be experience in the field.
 Students accepted into the program have diverse backgrounds, including computer programming, journalism, education, and acting, as well as professions directly related to marine conservation, such as working for federal agencies such as NOAA, university marine research labs, and non-profit conservation groups.
-Contact the admissions advisor in the department with your questions on whether or not you might qualify.
+Contact the Executive Director of CSP with your questions on whether or not you might qualify.

 How do I apply to the program?

-The MAS degree is a UCSD graduate degree handled through the Office of Graduate Studies (OGS) Formal application for admission to the program is required.
+The MAS degree is a UCSD graduate degree handled through the Graduate Division.
+Formal application for admission to the program is required.
 Refer to this website for details on the admissions process and program admission requirements.

-The admissions committee meets in February, and students should hear whether or not they have been accepted no later than mid-March, possibly sooner.
+The admissions committee meets in January/February, and students should hear whether or not they have been accepted by mid-March, possibly sooner.

 What is a typical class size?